nystrom/rivo/docs/design.md

     fun 0 + (x) = x
     fun (x) + 0 = x
     fun (x) + (y) = iadd x y
-## Expressions

-**Primary expressions**
-Literals
-Variable names
-Selectors
-Simple function calls
-Parenthesized and bracketed expressions, lists, tuples, etc.

 ## Mix-fix functions

-Mix-fix operators may be declared with `fun` definitions.
-A function is *mix-fix* if its signature includes a symbol identifier or any identifier after the first position.
+Mixfix operators may be declared with `fun` definitions.
+A function is *mixfix* if its signature includes a symbol identifier or any identifier after the first position.
 Each module generates a set of parser rules for the mix-fix functions it defines.
 If `E` is the parser nonterminal for expressions